tomkyle/Databases/README.md

-#Database Service Location

-This Pimple extension helps you setup and manage multiple database connections without instantiating them at once.
-Databases are represented by connection factories rather, providing easy access to any common kind of DB connection – the way you like and when you like.
+#DatabaseServiceLocator

-DatabaseServiceLocator combines the Singleton-behaving factories provided by [Pimple](https://github.com/fabpot/Pimple) with a simplified creation of common database connections, such as [PDO](http://de.php.net/manual/en/book.pdo.php), [mysqli](http://www.php.net/manual/en/book.mysqli.php) and [Aura.SQL (v1)](https://github.com/auraphp/Aura.Sql/tree/master).
+DatabaseServiceLocator is a ServiceLocator for generic database connections to common database APIs.
+As an extension of [Pimple](https://github.com/fabpot/Pimple), it combines the Singleton-behaving factories provided by Pimple with a simplified creation of connections to [PDO](http://de.php.net/manual/en/book.pdo.php), [mysqli](http://www.php.net/manual/en/book.mysqli.php) and [Aura.SQL v1.3](https://github.com/auraphp/Aura.Sql/tree/master).

 ##In a Nutshell